Special thanks to Denis Sheremetov for his technical assistance in writing this article.

 Conversely, there is no such thing as a tight linkage of object destruction.
 There’s no calling of its finalize() method.
 This means objects are not explicitly destroyed in Java when going out of scope.
 Instead, an object is marked as unused when there aren’t any references pointing back to it.
 The finalize() method won’t be called until the garbage collector is on.
 Thus, you can never be certain as to when or where a call to finalize( ) will take place.
 Even if a developer executes a call to gc( ) (the garbage collector), there is no 100% guarantee that finalize( ) will automatically be executed.

 In short, Java is built so that developers can write with it once and run it anywhere.
 And of course, it is more developer-friendly.
-Let’s have a look at their key differences.
+Let’s have a look at the key differences between Java and C++.

 Both C++ and Java are programming languages which embrace object-oriented programming concepts.
 C++ gives flexibility at runtime and allows broad type hierarchies.
 C++ is built on the basis of C, and the former has backward compatibility with its features.
 It can be called a low-level language, which has some high-level features.